neonkid23/dictionary-audio-downloader/README.txt

-Dictionary Audio Downloader
+# Dictionary Audio Downloader

+Windows app for downloading Dictionary.com pronunciation audio as MP3 files, with single-word, URL, and bulk queue support.
 ===========================

-Dictionary Audio Downloader is a Windows app that downloads pronunciation audio from Dictionary.com and saves it as MP3 files.

 How to start
 ------------